-- 1) For each shareholder, the calculation of percentage of beneficial ownership is based upon approximately 54,536,000 shares of Common Stock outstanding as of June 30, 2014, and shares of Common Stock subject to options, warrants and/or conversion rights held by the shareholder that are currently exercisable or exercisable within 60 days, which are deemed to be outstanding and to be beneficially owned by the shareholder holding such options, warrants, or conversion rights.
-The percentage ownership of any shareholder is determined by assuming that the shareholder has exercised all options, warrants and conversion rights to obtain additional securities and that no other shareholder has exercised such rights. - Anil Diwan, the Company's President and Chairman, also serves as the CEO and Director of TheraCour Pharma Inc. and owns approximately 70% of the outstanding capital stock of TheraCour.
-Anil Diwan has both investment and dispositive power over the NanoViricides shares held by TheraCour Pharma, Inc. Does not include 2,000,000 shares of the Company's Series A Preferred Stock (the "Series A") which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock - Anil Diwan, President and Chairman of the Board of Directors.
+- Anil Diwan, the Company's President and Chairman, also serves as the CEO and Director of TheraCour Pharma Inc. and owns approximately 70% of the outstanding capital stock of TheraCour.
+Anil Diwan has both investment and dispositive power over the NanoViricides shares held by TheraCour Pharma, Inc. Does not include 2,000,000 shares of the Company's Series A Preferred Stock (the "Series A"), held by TheracourPharma, Inc. which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock. - Anil Diwan, President and Chairman of the Board of Directors.
 Includes 285,714 shares of common stock issuable upon exercise of options held by Dr. Diwan that are currently exercisable or will become exercisable within 60 days.
 Does not include 16,531,429 shares owned by TheraCour Pharma, Inc. (after calculating the Series A Convertible Preferred Stock (the "Series A Preferred Stock"), over which Dr. Diwan holds voting and dispositive power.
-Does not include 500,000 shares of Series A Preferred Stock which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock.
+Does not include 571,429 shares of Series A Preferred Stock which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock.

 - Eugene Seymour, Chief Executive Officer and Director.
-Includes 1,571429 shares of NanoViricides common stock held by Dr. Seymour and 142,857 shares of NanoViricides common stock issuable upon exercise of options held by Dr. Seymour that are currently exercisable or will become exercisable within 60 days.
-Does not include 250,001 shares of the Company's Series A Preferred Stock (the "Series A") which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock. - Milton Boniuk, Independent Member of the Board of Directors.
-Includes 658,963 shares of common stock and warrants to purchase an additional 542,856 shares of common stock, held by Milton Boniuk and his wife Laurie.
-Does not include 190,477 shares of common stock held by the Boniuk Charitable Foundation, and 314,286 shares of common stock and warrants to purchase 257,142 shares of common stock currently exercisable held by Boniuk Interests Ltd. Does not include 952,381 shares of common stock issuable upon conversion of a 10% Coupon Series C Convertible Debenture or 187,000 shares of Series A Preferred Stock held by Milton Boniuk IRA.
-Does not include an indeterminate number of shares of common stock issuable upon conversion of debentures held by Boniuk Interests Ltd. Dr. Boniuk holds voting and dispositive power over the Boniuk Charitable Foundation and Boniuk Interests Ltd. - (6) Includes 26,001 shares held by Connect Capital LLC, over which Ms. Vytas holds voting and dispositive power.
-Does not include 38,572 shares of Series A Preferred Stock.
+Includes 1,044,429 shares of NanoViricides common stock held by Dr. Seymour and 142,857 shares of NanoViricides common stock issuable upon exercise of options held by Dr. Seymour that are currently exercisable or will become exercisable within 60 days.
+Does not include 428,571 shares of the Company's Series A Preferred Stock (the "Series A") which votes at the rate of nine shares of Common Stock per each share of Series A and is convertible into three and one half shares of Common Stock upon a change in control of the Company or upon achieving certain trading prices of the Common Stock. - Milton Boniuk, Independent Member of the Board of Directors.
+Includes 1,033,963 shares of common stock and warrants to purchase an additional 542,856 shares of common stock, held by Milton Boniuk and his wife Laurie.
+Does not include 380,954 shares of common stock held by the Boniuk Charitable Foundation, and 438,097 shares of common stock and warrants to purchase 257,142 shares of common stock currently exercisable held by Boniuk Interests Ltd. Does not include 952,381 shares of common stock issuable upon conversion of a 10% Coupon Series C Convertible Debenture or 187,000 shares of Series A Preferred Stock held by Milton Boniuk IRA.
+Does not include an indeterminate number of shares of common stock issuable upon conversion of debentures held by Boniuk Charitable Foundation and Boniuk Interests Ltd. Dr. Boniuk holds voting and dispositive power over the Boniuk Charitable Foundation and Boniuk Interests Ltd. - (6) Includes 26,001 shares held by Connect Capital LLC, over which Ms. Vytas holds voting and dispositive power.
+Does not include 64,299 shares of Series A Preferred Stock.